kavia-common/recipe-explorer-38066-38098/recipe_frontend/public/README.public.md

 # PUBLIC_INTERFACE
-# Public Static Assets

-This folder contains CI-critical static assets:
+This directory contains static assets for the Recipe Explorer frontend.

-- health.html: Lightweight readiness probe page containing `<meta name="x-healthcheck" content="ok">`.
+- index.html includes `<meta name="x-healthcheck" content="ok">` for readiness checks.
+- health.html provides a lightweight health endpoint that does not require React to boot.
-- _redirects: Ensures SPA deep links resolve to `index.html` when using static `serve`.
+- _redirects ensures SPA routing works when using static servers (all paths -> index.html).

-The `npm run start:serve` path builds the app and serves `/build` with these in place, minimizing memory usage and avoiding exit code 137 from watch-mode servers.